-While the base electricity consumption per square foot is higher in the retail building as compared to any of the office buildings (due, in large part, to higher lighting levels), the reduction in electricity intensity (MMBtu/ft2) from the 1999 envelope requirements is only about half that of offices.
-Although the requirements for the window shading coefficient increases in the 1999 standard, the smaller window area in most retail buildings (simulated here with a window-to-wall ratio of 0.07) diminishes the influence of this requirement on total energy use.
+While the base electricity consumption per square foot is higher in the retail building as compared to any of the office buildings (due, in large part, to higher lighting levels), the reduction in electricity intensity (MMBtu/ ft^2) from the 2001 envelope requirements is only about half that of offices with 18% window-wall-ratio.
+Although the requirements for the window shading coefficient increases in the 2001 standard, the smaller window area in most retail buildings (simulated here with a window-to-wall ratio of 0.07) diminishes the influence of this requirement on total energy use.
 The building footprint is also similar to the large office analyzed.
 The smaller ratio of the envelope area to total floor space reduces the energy and cost savings per square foot (as compared to the small office).
-The net effect is an increase in life-cycle cost of \$.17 per square foot.
-The combined effect of lighting and envelope, however, is a net decrease in life-cycle cost of nearly \$35,000 relative to the base case.
+The net effect is an increase in life-cycle cost of \$.09 per square foot.
+The combined effect of lighting and envelope, however, is a net decrease in life-cycle cost of nearly \$32,000 relative to the base case.